Anti-Italian sentiment: In the United States

-Some of the early 20th-century immigrants from Italy brought with them a political disposition toward socialism and anarchism.
+Some of the early 20th-century immigrants from Italy brought with them a political disposition toward anarchism.
 This was a reaction to the economic and political conditions which they had experienced in Italy.
-Such men as Arturo Giovannitti, Carlo Tresca, and Joe Ettor were in the forefront of organising Italians and other immigrant labourers in demanding better working conditions and shorter working hours in the mining, textile, garment, construction and other industries.
+Such men as Arturo Giovannitti, Carlo Tresca, and Joe Ettor were at the forefront of organising Italians and other immigrant laborers in demanding better working conditions and shorter working hours in the mining, textile, garment, construction and other industries.
 These efforts often resulted in strikes, which sometimes erupted into violence between the strikers and strike-breakers.
+Italians were often strikebreakers.
 The anarchy movement in the United States at that time was responsible for bombings in major cities, and attacks on officials and law enforcement.
 As a result of the association of some with the labour and anarchy movements, Italian Americans were branded as "labor agitators" and radicals by many of the business owners and the upper class of the time, which resulted in further anti-Italian sentiment.

-The vast majority of Italian immigrants worked hard and lived honest lives, as documented by police statistics of the early-twentieth century in Boston and New York City.
-Italian immigrants had an arrest rate which was no greater than those of other major immigrant groups.
+The vast majority of Italian immigrants worked hard and lived honest lives, as documented by police statistics of the early 20th century in Boston and New York City.
+Italian immigrants had an arrest rate that was no greater than those of other major immigrant groups.
 As late as 1963, James W. Vander Zander noted that the rate of criminal convictions among Italian immigrants was less than that among American-born whites.

-A criminal element which was active in some of the Italian immigrant communities in the large eastern cities, used extortion, intimidation and threats in order to extract protection money from the wealthier immigrants and shop owners (known as the Black Hand racket), and it was also involved in other illegal activities as well.
+A criminal element that was active in some of the Italian immigrant communities in the large eastern cities used extortion, intimidation and threats in order to extract protection money from the wealthier immigrants and shop owners (known as the Black Hand racket), and it was also involved in other illegal activities as well.
 When the Fascists came to power in Italy, they made the destruction of the Mafia in Sicily a high priority.
 Hundreds fled to the United States in the 1920s and 1930s in order to avoid prosecution.

 When the United States enacted prohibition in 1920, the restrictions proved to be an economic windfall for those in the Italian-American community who were already involved in illegal activities, as well as those who had fled from Sicily.
 They smuggled liquor into the country, wholesaled and sold it through a network of outlets and speakeasies.
 While members of other ethnic groups were also deeply involved in these illegal bootlegging activities, and the associated violence between groups, Italian Americans were among the most notorious.
 Because of this, Italians became associated with the prototypical gangster in the minds of many, which had a long-lasting effect on the Italian-American image.